 With simple ingredients like fresh spinach, onion, and flour, you can make these quick Korean style crispy spinach pancakes with a very little effort.
 This pancake might convert a spinach-hater into a spinach-lover.
 Serve with a simple lemon soy dipping sauce.

 If I have to pick one green vegetable that I have to stick with the rest of my life (I know it sounds very extreme), it would be spinach.
 No need to think twice!
 And I will make these Korean style crispy spinach pancakes all the time.

-I am sure there are quite a number of people in this world who hates spinach.
-But for me and my house?
-We serve the spinach.
+I am sure there are quite a number of people in this world who hate spinach.
+But for me and my house, we serve the spinach.

-Spinach is very versatile vegetable.
-You can eat raw in the salad or boil in the soup.
-You can stir-fry or even grind up to make healthy smoothies.
+Spinach is a very versatile vegetable.
+You can eat it raw in a salad or boiled in a soup.
+You can blanch and turn into Korean spinach side dish.
+You can also stir-fry it or even grind it up to make healthy smoothies.

 If you happened to have some fresh spinach sitting pretty in your fridge, try this recipe.
-Well, I am chuckling right now because it is so ridiculously simple and easy that I am not sure if I can call this a recipe.
+Well, I am chuckling right now because it is so ridiculously simple and easy, I am not sure if I can call this a recipe. 🙂